pwnage191/Over_The_Wire/Bandit/Level_30-31.md

 - Sensitive data can be stored in Git references like tags.
 - Even if files and branches are clean, metadata can expose secrets.

-### Security Insight
-- Sensitive data can be stored in Git references like tags.
-- Even if files and branches are clean, metadata can expose secrets.